 The opposite may also happen when we ask about an “average” or “typical” behavior.
 People are more likely to base their answers on the most recent event which is fresh in their memory.
 In other words, they end up generalizing one experience to all previous experiences, which or may not be similar.

 What can we do to minimize memory-based errors in questions about past behaviors?

 - Keep the reference period for the event of interest closer to the time in which the data is collected.
-You are likely to give more accurate responses about events that happened in the last 7 days than in the past 12 months.
+We are likely to give more accurate responses about events that happened in the last 7 days than in the past 12 months.

-- Provide clues that can be associated with the behavior of interest (e.g. How many times do you drink beer in a week?
+- Provide clues that can be associated with the behavior of interest (e.g., How many times do you drink beer in a week?
 Think of occasions in which you may drink beer: party, after work, meals, watching TV, with friends, etc.)

 - Use “warming-up” questions to trigger memories related to the event of interest (e.g. Do you like beer?
 What type?
 How many?)

-- Refer to previous answers (e.g. You indicated you have been to the Dr. this month.
+- Refer to previous answers (e.g., You indicated you have been to the Dr. this month.
 How many times have you visited your primary Doctor?)

-Some of these measures are easier said than done.
+Finally, some of these measures are easier to implement than others.
 Survey length, sample incidence rate, survey tool limitations, lack of information, and other research priorities can get in the way of the appropriate survey design.